The unstoppable pound

 AUD/USD

 Tomorrow the RBA publishes its decision and the commentary.
 The markets don't expect that the base interest rate will change from the current 2.5%.
 Only the dovish mood of the bank's officials arouses some concerns.
-Despite the fact that the Aussie didn't fall by 7% for a bit more than a month, Glenn Stevens hasn't changed his mind to see the AU cheaper.
+Despite the fact that the didn't fall by 7% for a bit more than a month, Glenn Stevens hasn't changed his mind to see the AU dollar cheaper.
 Probably, inflation stats will cool his ardour.
 Australia exports commodities, which are prone to strong price fluctuations, and imports finished goods, which are less exposed to volatility.
 So, the Aussie's decline by 7% is boosting growth of import inflation.
 And the relatively mild monetary policy will keep contributing to growth of housing prices.
 The November data already showed their rise to 8.1% annually.

 Leave a Comment.